 Discussion

-In the future significant changes are expected in the management of IPT, including enhancements in diagnostics and treatment options that will continue to improve patient continence and decrease the incidence of IPT.
+In the future, refinements to therapies that create IPT will occur, decreasing incidence.
+The Panel expects continued enhancements in diagnostics and treatment options that will continue to improve patient continence and decrease the prevalence of IPT.
 Since most papers are single center experiences, the Panel expects and hopes to have increased multicenter research collaboration.
-Patient reported outcome measures, which are very important in the treatment of QoL surgery have also become more prevalent; as such the Panel expects these to also improve in use and quality, allowing clinicians to fully address patient concerns.
+Clinical trials of lifestyle interventions, medications, and surgeries will be needed to estimate therapeutic benefit while comparative effectiveness research can help determine which therapy to use and when.
+Patient reported outcome measures, which are very important in the treatment of QoL surgery have also become more prevalent; as such, the Panel expects these to also improve in use and quality, allowing clinicians to fully address patient concerns.

-Newer treatments will encompass not only improvements in surgical products such as the AUS and male slings, but also will include continued research into muscle injections, stem cells, and newer treatments for urgency and urge incontinence.
+Newer treatments will encompass not only improvements in surgical products such as AUS and male slings, but will also include continued research into muscle injections, stem cells, and newer treatments for urgency and urge incontinence.

 Developments regarding surgical products will likely include improvements to the current AUS, possibly improving the patient’s ability to use the pump.
-It may also include a more automated system controlled from an external device.
-With newer technologies the Panel hopes to see automatic adjustments in cuff pressures or fluid volumes that would allow increased pressures improving continence with any increase in abdominal pressure.
+It may also include a more automated system controlled from an external device with no manual dexterity needed.
+With newer technologies, the Panel hopes to see automatic adjustments in cuff pressures or fluid volumes that would allow increased pressures improving continence with any increase in abdominal pressure.
+Dynamic pressuring could lead to less leakage and less wear on the urethra.

-Male slings have continued to evolve from bone anchored slings to the current products on the market.
+Male slings have continued to evolve from bone anchored slings to the current products on the market, including some that are adjustable.
 As clinicians learn more about etiology, continued development and improvements will increase efficacy of newer products.

-Some advances in the treatment of male SUI are expected to parallel those for female SUI.
-Regenerative medicine will continue to shape future treatments attempting to restore normal function with either autologous muscle-derived cells or multipotent mesenchymal stem cells injected into the sphincter.
-These cell-based therapies will continue to improve and provide clinicians with increased success rates.
-Ethical and legal issues associated with these regenerative treatments still need to be clarified.
+Some advances in the treatment of male SUI are expected to parallel those with female SUI.
+Regenerative medicine may shape future treatments attempting to restore normal function with either autologous muscle-derived cells or multipotent mesenchymal stem cells injected into the sphincter.
+While cell-based therapies have yet to produce long-term clinical improvement, hope exists that cellular regenerative therapies such as stem cells or low-intensity shockwave will lead to effective non-surgical therapies.

 Tools & Resources